Keighley and Kendal Turnpike: Trust

-In 1753 the campaign was successful and the Keighley and Kendal Turnpike Road Trust (KKTR) was founded in the 26th year of King George II by the Act of Parliament 26 Geo2 c50:
+In 1753 the campaign was successful and the Keighley and Kendal Turnpike Road Trust (KKTR) was founded in the 26th year of King George II by an act of Parliament, the Yorkshire and Westmorland Roads Act 1753 (26 Geo.
+2. c.
+86):

-"for repairing, amending and widening the Road from Keighley in the West Riding of the County of York, to Kirkby in Kendal in the County of Westmoreland ... it is from the Narrowness thereof in many Places, and the Nature of the Soil, become very ruinous and in great Decay, and is not only almost impassable by Wheel Carriages, but very dangerous for Travellers, and is incapable of being repaired by the ordinary Course of Law."
 More than 500 local residents were appointed trustees to carry out the necessary works and gave them power to erect turnpike gates and toll houses, levy tolls, purchase land, and administer the working of the road.

-In 1778 a second Act separated the Yorkshire portion of the road from the rest; in 1790 a third Act revised the tolls and certain exemptions were abolished.
-The life of the trust was extended by further Acts in 1823 and in 1855.
+In 1778 a second act of Parliament, the Keighley to Kirkby Kendal Road Act 1778 (18 Geo.
+3. c.
+113) separated the Yorkshire portion of the road from the rest; in 1790 a third act of Parliament, the Yorkshire Roads Act 1790 (30 Geo.
+3. c.
+99) revised the tolls and certain exemptions were abolished.
+The life of the trust was extended by further acts of Parliament, the Keighley to Kirkby Road (Yorkshire District) Act 1823 (4 Geo.
+4. c. xlix), and the Keighley and Kendal Turnpike Road (Yorkshire District) Act 1855 (18 & 19 Vict. c. cliv).

-The trustees' qualification was the possession of land of the annual value of £100, or property worth £3000.
+The trustees' qualification was the possession of land of the annual value of £100, or property worth £3,000.
 They were forbidden to make any profit out of the road.
 They never all congregated but met in local committees with a minimum of seven attendees.
 The trust's minute book shows that most interest in the road came from Settle.
 The only active trustee of Keighley was Josias Morley, attorney.
 A number of wealthy men advanced money on the security of the tolls.
 Mr. Cripps advanced more than £5,000 between 1753 and 1756.
 The tolls would eventually have satisfied the creditors but the trustees, full of energy and public spirit, at once embarked on many extra improvements financed by borrowing on the security of future tolls.

 Toll charges

-The first Act fixed the maximum toll for travellers passing from end to end.
+The first act of Parliament fixed the maximum toll for travellers passing from end to end.
 Because there were initially five toll bars the amount taken at any one bar was not to exceed one fifth of the total: